 - Last Updated on Wednesday, 10 December 2014 09:30

 More about CPEP

 The Committee on Postgraduate Educational Programs (CPEP) is responsible for ASM's accreditation activities.
-Accreditation of a training program is granted following an on-site inspection to document compliance with standardized Essentials and Guidelines that all programs must follow.
+Accreditation of a fellowship program is granted following an on-site inspection to document compliance with standardized Essentials and Guidelines that all programs must follow.
 Reaccreditation occurs every seven years.
 Training in CPEP-approved programs is open to postdoctoral-level candidates (e.g., Ph.D., M.D., Sc.D., D.O., and Dr. P.H.).

-CPEP-approved training programs prepare scientists and physicians for leadership roles in the clinical microbiology or immunology professions.
+CPEP-approved fellowship programs prepare scientists and physicians for leadership roles in the clinical microbiology or immunology professions.
 Many program graduates find employment in clinical microbiology or immunology laboratories where they become involved in patient care through daily interaction with other medical staff, infection control practitioners, clinical pharmacists, and healthcare administrators.
 In addition, graduates work in public health laboratories, university or industrial research programs, or college or university educational settings.
 CPEP graduates are active in the discovery, diagnosis, treatment and prevention of infectious and immune mediated diseases, combating the emergence of antimicrobial resistance, investigating potential world pandemics, responding to and preventing bioterrorism events, and leading epidemiologic investigations of local outbreaks.
 Postdoctoral candidates interested in these challenges should investigate training offered in CPEP-accredited programs.
 Programs are located in medical centers in locations around the U.S.